 The Spacewar toys were individually packed on a card with a painting of the particular figure in an action/ walking pose towards the top left.
 The figure itself and its many accessories (which vary for each figure, but includes things like a lightsaber, a mechanical arm, and a TV camera) are placed on top of a colored square that overlaps a star field.

-It says on toymania.com that there's at least two different versions of the card that each figure came on (though I can't find examples of each card anywhere), the distinction being the corners.
+I've read that there's at least two different versions of the card that each figure came on, the distinction being the corners.
 The bottom left displays either an Arco logo or a rectangle with a Woolco logo in it.
 The top corners on the Arco card are cut fancy to match the design that's printed on the card, whereas the Woolco card's top corners are practically 90 degree angles.

 Although it actually doesn't use the Spacewar logo, the "Play Kid Moon Walker" looks right at home with the other toys in the series, and even comes with "Luke" and the landspeeder-like "Jet Rover".